reergymerej/gotit/README.md

 # gotit

-simple object interfaces

-Default values, type checking, and whatnot is a slippery slope.
 Sometimes you just want to make sure your objects all have the same properties.

 ```js
 import gotit from 'gotit';